spree/spree_klaviyo/README.md

   If your server was running, restart it so that it can find the assets properly.

-## Configuration
+## Setup guide

-Go to [Klaviyo section in Spree Commerce documentation](https://spreecommerce.org/docs/integrations/klaviyo) for more information.
+[Please follow our setup guide](https://spreecommerce.org/docs/integrations/marketing/klaviyo) how to setup Klaviyo with Spree Commerce.

 ## Developing